arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

   Serial.println("*** USB HOST Mass Storage Device example ***");
   Serial.println();

-  /* attache the callback so that when the device is inserted the device_attached_callback
+  /* attached the callback so that when the device is inserted the device_attached_callback
      will be automatically called */ block_device.attach_detected_callback(device_attached_callback);
   /* list to store all directory in the root */